spacebeam/research/site/content/swarm.md

 The inspiration comes from nature, biological systems and especially physics, including general relativity and quantum mechanics.

-The system follow very simple rules, and although there is no centralized control structure dictating how working units should behave, local, and to a certain degree random, interactions between them lead to the emergence of “*intelligent*” global behavior, unknown to the individual units.
+The system follow very simple rules, and although there is no centralized control structure dictating how working units should behave, local, and to a certain degree random, interactions between them lead to the emergence of '*intelligent*' global behavior, unknown to the individual units.